KayEm06/Targeted-deauthentication/README.md

 ```
 airmon-ng check kill
 ```
-All processes or services that control wireless interfaces will be killed to prevent interference.
+All processes or services that control wireless interfaces will be stopped to prevent interference.
 ```
 sudo airmon-ng start wlan0
 ```